-Deviled Eggs – A classic, easy appetizer that has delicious sweet and smoky flavor.
+These deviled eggs are a classic, easy appetizer that has delicious sweet and smoky flavor.
 Perfect for potlucks, holidays, parties and more.
-You’ll want this deviled egg recipe in your back pocket!

-If you’re looking for an easy bite-sized appetizer that’s perfect for parties, this deviled egg recipe is it.
+If you’re looking for an easy bite-sized appetizer that’s perfect for parties, this is it.
 They come together in less than 30 minutes and are always a crowd favorite.
-A few of my other top picks are jalapeno poppers, crockpot meatballs, little smokies, pigs in a blanket and ham and cheese sliders.
+You can even make different variations like bacon ranch deviled eggs.
+So yummy!

 Deviled eggs are one of those classic party or holiday appetizers that are always a hit.
 We have them every year for Easter brunch and everyone eats them right up.
 They’re super easy to make and come together in just 30 minutes.